 One for the those short on space, this foldable wall hanger fits snuggly inside (or outside) your wardrobe and can be opened up when you simply don't have enough rail space.
 Likewise, it can be folded flush just as easy.

 Even the cleanest wardrobes can come under attack from moths who feed on your finest clothes.
 Banish them with these cedarwood repellents.

 Isn't it a bummer when you notice creases in your favourite pair of boots?
 Luckily, these shoe contraptions are designed to help them keep their shape.
 Just slot them in between wears and physics will do the rest.

-For extra storage that doesn't compromise on chicness, look to Oliver Bonas's grid shelves.
-Would you look at that copper?
+For extra storage that doesn't compromise on chicness, look to Oliver Bonas.
+For example, how cute is this tall storage locker?

 Proof that the most simple inventions can be the most effective, this multiuse hanger is sure to solve your accessory woes.
 Hang up your belts, ties, scarves and simply hang it inside your wardrobe or on the back of your door.

 Life hack: Knee-high boots take up a lot less space when hung as opposed to stored on their soles.
 Leave your shoe shelf for your heels and hang your boots from above with these hangers.
 We recommend opting for the cushioned pair to stop your boots becoming marked.